I Burned This Wonderful Galette to a Crisp

 After preheating the oven to 425 degrees, I cut my eggplant, zucchini, and tomatoes into thin slices that I laid out on three separate baking sheets.
 I don’t actually own that many baking sheets, but Key Food has $1 disposable ones that I use and I know they’re wasteful and must be horrible for the environment, but also they’re so cheap and convenient because you can just toss them when you’re done, and what’s the standard number of baking sheets to own anyway?
 Please whisper the answer into the wind and it will be delivered straight to me.

 Did you do it?
-Okay, back to me: I cut up the vegetables, drizzled them with olive oil, salt and pepper, and put into the oven, where they were supposed to cook for 35 to 40 minutes, during which I was supposed to toss the zucchini and eggplant “occasionally.”
+Okay, back to me: I cut up the vegetables, drizzled them with olive oil, salt and pepper, and put them into the oven, where they were supposed to cook for 35 to 40 minutes, during which time I was supposed to toss the zucchini and eggplant “occasionally.”
 The first time I went to do so, they’d been cooking for 10 minutes.
-I managed to flip all the eggplants, and just as I was halfway through the zucchini, my apartments’ smoke alarm started screaming.
+I managed to flip all the eggplant, and just as I was halfway through the zucchini, my apartment’s smoke alarm started screaming.
 That also happened the second time I went to flip them.
 And then 30 minutes in, I smelled something burning.
-I hurriedly pulled all the baking sheets out, and found that half the tomatoes were charred to a crips, and so was a bunch of the eggplant.
+I hurriedly pulled all the baking sheets out, and found that half the tomatoes were charred to a crisps, and so was a bunch of the eggplant.
 Great.

-I posted a picture of the burnt vegetables to my Instagram story to which someone replied “You suck.”
+I posted a picture of the burnt vegetables to my Instagram Story to which someone replied “You suck.”

-I salvaged what was left of the vegetables, and mixed them in with some diced jalapeno peppers.
-Then I took out the dough, rolled it with great difficulty into a sloppy 12-inch round, and let it chill for 15 more minutes, because dough, I’ve learned, is so needy and dramatic needs to rest all the time even though the rest of us don’t get to just rest in a cool place when we’re tired.
+I salvaged what was left of the vegetables, and mixed them in with some diced jalapeño peppers.
+Then I took out the dough, rolled it with great difficulty into a sloppy 12-inch round, and let it chill for 15 more minutes, because dough, I’ve learned, is so needy and dramatic it needs to rest all the time even though the rest of us don’t get to just rest in a cool place when we’re tired.

 When the dough was finally ready, I took it out and covered it with a mixture of goat cheese, fresh thyme, and garlic, and then topped that with my burnt vegetables, leaving about an inch and a half of dough around the edges, which I folded over and coated with an egg and cream mixture.
 After lowering the oven temperature to 400, I put the galette in on another $1 baking sheet, and baked it for 40 minutes.